rsogllc/GNT/en/mining.md

 Users can trust the block chain (official record) instead of each other, making Bitcoin useful for sending wealth over the Internet.
 But the same miners who build the block chain can also attack it, making Bitcoin less useful and bitcoins less valuable.
-All miners should be aware of these attacks so that they can help prevent them, or so they can sell their bitcoins and mining equipment when an attack threatens to make bitcoins lose too much value.

 #### Majority Attack